Terms and Privacy •

 - Bloggers or writers could use email to build a herd of loyal readers.

 - Non-profits goals of using email are to raise funds for their charity works.
 Also, news of any fundraising events and volunteering activities.

 When you get a clear path on your “Why” you can develop an effective marketing strategy.

 Step 2: Who do you want to write?

 The next step is to decide who your email is for.
 Everyone is not applicable to emails.
-The more you specify the target audience the better the engagement you will get.
+The more you specify Email target audience, better the Email Engagement you will get

 - Media company knows their reader's age bracket and education.
 So, they can determine the content of their email and it would resonate with the audience.